AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/using-sql-rpt-bldr.md

 ---
-title: How do I use the SQL Report Builder?
+title: Using the SQL Report Builder
-zendesk_id: 360016506712
+description: Learn how to query your data warehouse and view the results.
 ---
+# Using SQL Report Builder

 You can use the [SQL Report Builder](../dev-reports/sql-rpt-bldr.md) to directly query your data warehouse, view the results, and transform them into a chart.
 You can start creating a report with the SQL Report Builder by navigating to **Report Builder** > **SQL Report Builder**.